microsoft/botframework-solutions/docs/reference/knownissues.md

 # Known Issues

-## The Teams channel doesn't render an OAuth card
+## The Teams channel doesn't render OAuth cards.

 There is a known issue in the Teams channel where the default OAuth Card is not shown when using the OAuthPrompt in the SDK.
 To workaround this in the short-term please follow the following instructions.

 Please be aware that you *must* use [App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-app-studio) to create an Application Manifest.
 Otherwise you won't be able to click any login buttons within Teams.
 It's key to ensure that under Domains and permissions in the Manifest Editor that you enter the domain token.botframework.com to enable clicking of the login button.
 You cannot click the link in the Channel Page of the Bot Framework to start a conversation with your Bot.

-You then need to make these code changes
+You then need to make the following code changes:

 ### DialogBot.cs in your Bots folder